bhumi1102/rails/guides/source/layouts_and_rendering.md

 ### Using `render` with `:inline`

-The `render` method can do without a view completely, if you're willing to use the `:inline` option to supply ERB as part of the method call.
-This is perfectly valid:
+It is possible to use the `render` method without a view at all.
+There is an `:inline` option that takes an ERB string as part of the method call.
+For example, this is valid:

 ```ruby
 render inline: "<% products.each do |p| %><p><%= p.name %></p><% end %>"
 ```

-WARNING: There is seldom any good reason to use this option.
-Mixing ERB into your controllers defeats the MVC orientation of Rails and will make it harder for other developers to follow the logic of your project.
-Use a separate erb view instead.
+Rails applications do not typically render ERB inline in strings like this.
+You might do this for a quick demonstration like `render inline: "<h1>Hello World</h1>"`.

 By default, inline rendering uses ERB.
 You can force it to use Builder instead with the `:type` option:

 ```ruby
 render inline: "xml.p {'Horrid coding practice!'}", type: :builder
 ```

+WARNING: There is rarely a good reason to use this option in production code.
+Mixing ERB into your controllers mixes controllers and views in MVC.
+It will make it harder for other developers to follow the logic of your project.
+Use a separate ERB file instead.

 ### Rendering Text